Marc Bolan's Rock Shrine: Origins

-In September 1997, the Performing Right Society (PRS) installed a memorial stone for Bolan, facing into Gipsy Lane at the base of the embankment from the "Bolan Tree" located in Queen's Ride.
-In 1999 the T-Rex Action Group (TAG) was formed with the specific aim of caring for the site.
+In September 1997, on the 20th anniversary of the death of Bolan, the Performing Right Society (PRS) installed a memorial stone for Bolan, facing into Gipsy Lane at the base of the embankment from the "Bolan Tree" located in Queen's Ride.
+In 1999, the T-Rex Action Group (TAG) was formed with the specific aim of caring for the site.
 TAG were granted an in perpetuity lease on the site with ownership and full responsibility for the "Bolan Tree".
-During 2000, TAG built steps up the muddy embankment between the "Bolan Tree" on Queen's Ride and the PRS memorial stone facing Gipsy Lane and took the action needed to make the tree safe so that the threat of falling was removed.
+During 2000, TAG built steps up the embankment between the "Bolan Tree" on Queen's Ride and the PRS memorial stone facing Gipsy Lane and took the action needed to make the tree safe so that the threat of falling was removed.

-In 2002, a bronze bust of Bolan paid for exclusively by T-Rex Action Group founder Fee Warner, and sculpted by Canadian sculptor Jean Robillard, was unveiled by Bolan's only child – Rolan Bolan.
+In 2002, a bronze bust of Bolan paid for exclusively by T-Rex Action Group founder Fee Warner, and sculpted by Canadian sculptor Jean Robillard, was unveiled by Bolan's only child Rolan Bolan.

-In 2005, memorial plaques were fitted to the steps to remember other members of T.Rex who have also died: Steve Peregrin Took, Steve Currie, Mickey Finn and Dino Dines.
+In 2005, memorial plaques were fitted to the steps to remember other members of T. Rex who also died: Steve Peregrin Took, Steve Currie, Mickey Finn and Dino Dines.
 A memorial plaque was also included for Marc Bolan's wife June Bolan (née Child) as recognition for her contribution to his success.